sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/runtime-threat-detection/runtime-threat-detection-kubernetes/the-attack.md

 ---

 {: .goal }
-> In this module, we will simulate an attack on a Kubernetes workload, review what kinds of attacks we are making, as well as how Sysdig detects them.
+> In this module, we will simulate an attack on a Kubernetes workload, review the types of attacks we make, and how Sysdig detects them.

 1. TOC
 {:toc}